-It took some time for red wine to establish at the Moselle.
-The reason for this was mainly the strong focus on white wine, which was in great demand at the time and of course is still in demand.
-This went so far that in 1933 the winegrowers were even obliged by law to cultivate white grape varieties, whereby the red wine at the Moselle area virtually no longer existed.
-It wasn't until 1986 that the change came about and the first red grape varieties could be grown.
-Since then, the red wine at the Moselle has experienced rapid growth.
-General information about red wine as well as its characteristics and importance at the Moselle can be found in the following sections.
+It took some time for red wine to become established at the Moselle.
+The reason for this was mainly the strong focus on white wine.
+This went so far that in 1933 winegrowers were even obliged by law to grow white grape varieties, which meant that red wine an the Moselle no longer existed.
+Only in 1986 did things change and the first red grape varieties could be grown.
+Since then, red wine an the Moselle has experienced rapid growth.

-A few dozen red grape varieties are permitted at the Moselle region, but only a few of them can really be found in the masses.
-Most of the red wines from the Moselle are made from grapes of the Dornfelder and Pinot Noir grapes.
+A few dozen red grape varieties are permitted at the Moselle, but only a few of them can really be found on a large scale.
+Most of the red wines at the Moselle are made from Dornfelder and Pinot Noir grapes.
 These two varieties cover by far the majority of the red wines produced at the Moselle.
-According to the 2019/2020 wine statistics, Pinot Noir alone, with 408 hectares, takes up around half of the area planted with red grape varieties in our region.
+According to the 2019/2020 wine statistics, Pinot Noir alone accounts for around half of the area planted with red grape varieties in our region, at 408 hectares.

 Telephone advice or ordering